oomlout/oomlout_oomp_builder/navigation/electronic/ic/sop_8/converter/usb_to_serial_converter/wch/ch340n/part/readme.md

-# Electronic Ic Sop 8 Converter Usb To Serial Converter Wch Ch340N
+# Electronic IC Sop 8 Converter USB To Serial Converter Wch Ch340N

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base